NotARoomba/Linea/JOURNAL.md

 # July 13: JLCPCB Quote

-I added all the designators and LCSC part numbers to the properties of each part and got a subtotal of ~207$ for th main board and ~48$ for the FPC
+I added all the designators and LCSC part numbers to the properties of each part and got a subtotal of ~207$ for the main board and ~48$ for the FPC

 ![alt text](/assets/prices.png)